knpuniversity/ansible/knpu/ansistrano/ci-auto-deploy.md

 Add a new one: paste the key, but leave the host name empty.
 This will tell CircleCI to use this key for all hosts.

-We areready!
+We are ready!
 In CircleCI, I'll just click rebuild.
 It skips straight to the `deploy` job and starts setting up the environment.
 Then... yes!
 It's running our playbook!
 OMG, go tell your co-workers!
 The machines are deploying the site to the other machines!
 It takes a minute or two... but it *finishes*!
 CircleCI *just* deployed our site